Buddhism and Eastern religions: Confucianism

 first place, the reality and concreteness of the universe and of man."

 Some Neo-Confucianist philosophers specifically attacked Buddhism from four different main view-points.
 These four viewpoints include: historical/textual formulations, cosmology, metaphysics, and ethics.
 The philosophers known for these critiques were Ch'eng Hao, Ch'eng I, and Chu Hsi.
 These, of course, were not the only Neo-Confucianists philosophers to speak out against Buddhism, but they are surely a part of the possibility of why Neo-Confucianism succeeded in over-powering a very strong Buddhist system from the Chinese.

-The confrontation of Buddhist ideologies was already happening for a while.
-So what questions did Neo-Confucianists raise that made Buddhists not able to formally answer and attack back?
-This was a huge shift of Buddhism being the leading ideology especially in East Asia to possibly losing that title.
+The confrontation of Buddhist ideologies had already been happening for a while.
+There were questions Neo-Confucianists raised that made Buddhists not able to formally answer and attack back, which was a shift of from Buddhism being the leading ideology in East Asia to something else taking that place.

-During the Sung Dynasty rule an economic and territorial shift happened where they had lost the North of China to the Chin.
-As a result, the Sungs in the South were dedicated to developing a booming economy.
+During the Song Dynasty rule, an economic and territorial shift occurred where they had lost the North of China to the Jin.
+As a result, the Songs in the South were dedicated to developing a booming economy.
 Because of that, a commercial and social revolution took place, directly affecting both Buddhism and Confucianism.
 The difference between the two was how each of them handled it.
-While the Sung Buddhist monks had seemingly forgotten the social applications early Buddhist Chinese monks had practiced, they had lived farther and farther away in isolation within their respected temples.
-In response to that, Confucianism was growing in ideology almost as a filler to fill the void that Sung Buddhists had left.
+While the Song Buddhist monks had seemingly forgotten the social applications early Buddhist Chinese monks had practiced, they had lived farther and farther away in isolation within their respected temples and monasteries, which the Song rulers started look down as too expensive to maintain & putting a strain on the royal treasury.
+In response to that, Confucianists filled the void that Song Buddhists had left, by occupying posts within the Imperial bureaucracy.

 Chu Hsi is known to be the “great synthesizer” of early Neo-Confucianism.
 He used an organized and developed process in order to attack Buddhism.
 Which proved to be successful.
 Chu Hsi was actually in a more privileged position than his forerunners as the Cheng brothers had already laid down the foundation of the Ch’eng Chu school.